Trhová Kamenice: Geography

 Trhová Kamenice is located about 18 km south of Chrudim and 27 km south of Pardubice.
 It lies in the Iron Mountains and in the eponymous protected landscape area.
 The highest point is the hill Zuberský vrch at 651 m above sea level.

 Trhová Kamenice is situated on the Chrudimka River.
-The territory is rich in ponds.
-The largest pond in Trhová Kamenice and in the entire Iron Mountains is Rohozenský velký, which forms half of the 46 ha large Strádovka Nature Reserve.
+The municipal territory is rich in fishponds.
+The largest pond in Trhová Kamenice and in the entire Iron Mountains is Rohozenský velký rybník, which forms half of the 46 ha large Strádovka Nature Reserve.